usbong/newsletters/notes/LessonsLearned/thePhilippineStar.md

 --> adds: peace of society : equal and fair<br/>
 --> notes: INACTION of CHILDREN of Siblings of Danny for 50 years<br/>

-> Silence, delay or neglect in asserting and enforcing one's right for an unexplained long period of time gives rise to a presumption that there is no merit at all in one's claim
+> Silence, delay or neglect in asserting and enforcing one's right for an unexplained long period of time gives rise to a presumption that there is no merit at all in one's claim.

 #### Additional Notes